 - All states need to report complete T-MSIS data.
-For our December 2017 report, we reviewed a sample of six states and found that none were reporting complete data.42 - T-MSIS data should be formatted in a manner that allows for state data to be compared nationally.
-In December 2017, we reported that state officials had expressed concerns that states did not convert their data to the T-MSIS format in the same ways, which could limit crossstate comparisons.43
+For our December 2017 report, we reviewed a sample of six states and found that none were reporting complete data. - T-MSIS data should be formatted in a manner that allows for state data to be compared nationally.
+In December 2017, we reported that state officials had expressed concerns that states did not convert their data to the T-MSIS format in the same ways, which could limit crossstate comparisons.

-In our December 2017 report, we recommended that CMS take steps to expedite the use of T-MSIS data, including efforts to (1) obtain complete information from all states; (2) identify and share information across states to improve data comparability; and (3) implement mechanisms by which states can collaborate on an ongoing basis to improve the completeness, comparability, and utility of T-MSIS data.
-We also recommended that CMS articulate a specific plan and associated time frames for using T-MSIS data for oversight.
-44 The agency concurred with our recommendations, but has not yet implemented them.
+In our December 2017 report, we recommended that CMS take steps to expedite the use of T-MSIS data, including efforts to (1) obtain complete information from all states; (2) identify and share information across

+See GAO-18-70.

-41In particular, we found that the usefulness of CMS data on Medicaid is limited because of issues with completeness, accuracy, and timeliness.
-With regard to timeliness, we found that available data were reported up to 3 years late and were previously submitted on a guarterly basis.
+&lt;sup>41In particular, we found that the usefulness of CMS data on Medicaid is limited because of issues with completeness, accuracy, and timeliness.
+With regard to timeliness, we found that available data were reported up to 3 years late and were previously submitted on a quarterly basis.
 Under T-MSIS, data are to be reported monthly.

-42The six selected states were not reporting complete data as of August 2017.
+&lt;sup>42The six selected states were not reporting complete data as of August 2017.
 See GAO, Medicaid: Further Action Needed to Expedite Use of National Data for Program Oversight, GAO-18-70 (Washington, D.C.: Dec.
 8, 2017).